Rural Clinical Models for Health Promotion and Disease Prevention

 Community Health Workers to Reduce Health Disparities in Minnesota

-This publication discusses impacts and outcomes from a program for CHW education in Minnesota and summarizes past projects relating to CHWs, program results, and lessons learned.
+Discusses the impacts and outcomes from a CHW education program in Minnesota, and summarizes past projects relating to CHWs, program results, and lessons learned.

 Organization(s): Robert Wood Johnson Foundation